technofocus-pte/csppwrplattechdepth/Labguide/UseCase-3/UseCase 3 - Custom Copilot for Enhanced Customer Experience.md

     <img src="./media/image2.png" style="width:6.26806in;height:3.32708in"
 alt="A person smiling at a customer service Description automatically generated" />

-3. Enter your Tenant ID on the redirected page.
+3. Enter your Admin Tenant ID on the redirected page.
 This ID uniquely identifies your organization within Microsoft's ecosystem.

 4. Click **Start your free trial** to proceed.